tannersullie/writersite/_pages/about.md

 - Proud queer person

-- Holds a B.A and M.A. in Professional and Technical Writing from the University of Arkansas at Little Rock (UALR)
+- Holds a BA and MA in Professional and Technical Writing (PTW) with an Online Writing Instruction (OWI) GC from the University of Arkansas at Little Rock (UALR)

 - Has over 5 years of experience as a technical writer and in other writing/research-focused positions around the SDLC, such as product analyst